ptdecker/cbasics/README.md

 * 6-04 - wordfreq.c            Lists all the distinct words from stdin listed in decreasing frequency
 * 6-05 - tablookup.c           Implements a hash table based table look-up set of functions
 * 6-06 - define.c              Simple '#define' pre-processor

+### Chapter 7 - "Input and Output"

+* 7-01 - chngcase.c            Transforms input to all upper or lower case based upon name of program ('lower' or 'upper')

 ##Extras